Skip to content

 Generally, there is a two-to-one range in size between different individuals.
 When it comes to size, the American kestrel can range from being as small as a blue jay to as large as a mourning dove.

-This means that females may generally be larger than males, and different subspecies may have different average sizes.
-It is interesting to note that despite this size variation, the American kestrel remains the smallest falcon in North America.
+This means that females may generally be more significant than males, and different subspecies may have different average sizes.
+Interestingly, despite this size variation, the American kestrel remains the smallest falcon in North America.

-This indicates that even the largest individuals of this species are still relatively small compared to other falcons found in the region.
+This indicates that even the most prominent individuals of this species are still relatively small compared to other falcons in the region.
 In conclusion, the American kestrel is also known as the sparrow.

 KingdomAnimalia